Nocheto Help (3.X.X)

 printpgn [<file>], pp

-print PGN from current game to console or to <file>
+print PGN of the current game to a console or to the <file>

-the same as printpgn, but rewrite <file> if exists
+the same as printpgn, but rewrite the <file> if exists

 save [<file>]